Instructor Alan Creech

 Champaign-Urbana Kempo meets Monday and Wednesday evenings from 6:30 to 8:15 at the University YMCA at 1001 South Wright Street.

-Summer classes begin in June 12th!
+Fall classes begin in September 11th!
 We do charge a small tuition to help cover the costs of practice space and equipment, but everyone is welcome to join us for a free introductory session.

 for more information.

 The class is taught in what Instructor Alan Creech would describe as "family style."
 That is, the atmosphere is relaxed but not so loose as to be disruptive to training.